#{ServerName}

 Stain remover

 Even if your dog is normally toilet-trained and well-behaved, little accidents can still happen if your dog is unsure about their new surroundings.
-Stain remover should clear up any problems in a jiffy.
+A stain remover should clear up any problems in a jiffy.

 Pet hair roller or lint brush